SenseNet/docs.sensenet.com/content/api-docs/basic-concepts/01-entry.md

 # Get a single content by Id

-In this case the URL must satisfy a strict rule: the service path followed by `/content` (case insensitive) and content Id wrapped in parentheses without whitespaces.
+In this case the URL must satisfy a strict rule: the service path followed by `/content` (case insensitive) and content Id wrapped in parentheses without white-spaces.

 <tab category="basic-concepts" article="entry" example="byId" />